 Payoff Statement Fee: What the hell is this?
 Seems like just another pesky fee banks are sneaking in to try and make money off their customers.
 I’m sure the banks are figuring what’s the big deal making an extra $30 if the entire mortgage is getting paid off.
 Here’s our chance to make more money off our excited customers!

-My original goal was to pay off the remaining ~$91,000 mortgage balance by the end of the year (paid an extra $9,000 off between June 2014 – Dec 2014).
-But when you can see the finish line, all you want to do is run as fast as you can and pay the darn thing off.
+My original goal was to pay off the remaining ~$91,000 mortgage balance by the end of the year.
+However when you can see the finish line, all you want to do is run as fast as you can and pay the darn thing off.

 Given my perennial goal of making and maintaining a ~$200,000 AGI a year, this only leaves me with around $140,000 after taxes (30% effective rate) to live, love, and pay.
 With a $100,000 beast to slay, I had to focus.
 Here’s what I did.